WebAssembly/spec/spectec/test-prose/TEST.md

 1. If (xa_u1* = []), then:
   a.
 Return [].
 2. Let [externaddr_0] :: xa* be xa_u1*.
-3. If externaddr_0 is of the case TAG, then:
+3. If externaddr_0 is TAG, then:
   a.
 Let (TAG a) be externaddr_0.
   b.
 Return [a] :: $tagsxa(xa*).
 4. Let [externaddr] :: xa* be xa_u1*.